Learning how to edit a book is hard.

 In the end, there is no perfect way to edit a book.

 If your finished project is clean, clear, and easily understandable, then you edited perfectly.
-Whether you follow this guide, talked to a monk on top of a mountain, or you laid all the pages on your floor and changed every sentence your cat stepped on, it doesn’t matter if the final product is good.
+Whether you follow this guide, talk to a monk on top of a mountain, or lay all the pages on your floor and change every sentence your cat stepped on, it doesn’t matter if the final product is good.

 It’s all about whatever works best for you and allows you to create real progress and change in your manuscript.